theclubfoot/alx-higher_level_programming/0x02-python-import_modules/README.md

 * How to create a python module
 * How to use the built-in funtion dir
 * How to prevent code in your script from being executed when imported
-* How to use commandline arguments in Python programs
+* How to use commandline arguments in Python based programs

 <h3> Resources </h3>